arkitoure/keto/mains/mackerel-cakes-goat-cheese-salad.md

 ## Serving

-Plate the Keto Fried Mackerel Cakes alongside or on top of the Goat Cheese Salad.
-Enjoy a meal that’s satisfying, keto-compliant, and bursting with fresh flavors.
+Serve 2 to 3 Keto Fried Mackerel Cakes per person, accompanied by a generous helping of the Goat Cheese Salad.
+This pairing offers a delightful mix of textures and flavors, making for a satisfying keto meal.

 ## Nutritional Information

-- **Net Carbs**: Approximately 3-5g per serving, factoring in the mackerel cakes and a serving of salad.
-Final count depends on specific ingredient brands and amounts used.
+- **Net Carbs**: Approximately 3-5g per serving, considering 2 to 3 cakes alongside a serving of salad.
+The exact count depends on the specific brands and amounts of ingredients used.
-- **Protein & Fats**: High, provided by the mackerel, goat cheese, and added oils, supporting ketosis and overall health.
+- **Protein & Fats**: High, thanks to the mackerel, goat cheese, and added oils, supporting a balanced keto diet.